-The sceneries from mount Pilatus gets more mystical, especially when a sea of clouds form lower than its peak.
+The scenery from mount Pilatus get more mystical, especially when a sea of clouds forms lower than its peak.
 This turns the mountains into an archipelago over the clouds.
-Here’s the view that awaits you in Mount Pilatus:
+Here’s the view that awaits you on Mount Pilatus:

 Moving southwards, we shall see Mount Eiger, scraping the skyline of Lauterbrunnen or Grindelwald at 3967 meters.
-It’s the mountain known all over in the world of alpinism because of its north face, one of the most challenging ascents ever climbed!
-Absolutely, it’s one of the things that make the Swiss Alps special.
+It’s the mountain known all over the world of alpinism because of its north face, one of the most challenging ascents ever climbed!
+Absolutely, it’s one thing that makes the Swiss Alps special.